ShubhamMvernekar/Pizza-Hut-Sales-Analysis/README.md

 - Improve data wrangling techniques or the analysis process.

 Please fork this repository, create a branch, and submit a pull request.
 If you find any bugs or have suggestions, feel free to open an issue.

-## 📜 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more details.

----

-### 🍕 Thank you for exploring **Pizza Hut Sales Analysis** 🍕

-We hope this project gives you valuable insights into Pizza Hut’s sales and provides ideas for optimizing business strategies.
-Enjoy your journey through the pizza data world! 😋

----

-### Notes:
-- **Replace the placeholder images** (e.g., `https://via.placeholder.com/600x300?text=Sales+Trend+Over+Time`) with your actual images or URLs that you upload to your repository.
-- You can upload images directly to GitHub by using the "Upload files" option in your repository, or by linking to external image sources.

-This **Pizza Hut Sales Analysis** README should now be visually attractive and well-structured.
-Let me know if you'd like further adjustments or need help with anything else!